 The bench press is the ultimate bro exercise, and it’s pretty much the one barbell movement most gymgoers are familiar with.
 While the squat ranks up there as well, squats are typically neither as popular nor as well-liked as the bench press.
 However, outside of powerlifting and bodybuilding circles, a lot of people have pretty terrible bench-pressing form.

 In a way, it’s meant to be an incredibly simple and straightforward movement, yet as the weight goes up and as the stress on the joints increases, it becomes easy to stall out on a low weight or rack up terrible injuries due to improper form.

 A good, well-prepped bench press is an amazing chest-builder and lets world record holders press hundreds of kilos off their chest.
-A bad bench press might impress a couple bros, but will ruin your shoulders, mess with your wrists, and present a greater risk of injury.
+A bad bench press might impress a couple of bros, but will ruin your shoulders, mess with your wrists, and present a greater risk of a pec tear.